Newcastle, KwaZulu-Natal: International relations

-Furthermore, since the late 1980s Newcastle has built a strong relationship with mainland China and also Taiwan, following the influx of Chinese nationals in the mid-1980s.
+Furthermore, since the late 1980s, Newcastle has built a strong relationship with mainland China and also Taiwan, following the influx of Chinese nationals in the mid-1980s.
 To date, China has invested in approximately 100 factories in Newcastle, employing thousands of workers.

 Twin towns / sister cities

-Newcastle is part of a global community of Newcastles Newcastles of the World Website, being the third-largest Newcastle in the world by population.
+Newcastle is part of a global community of Newcastles of the World Website, being the third-largest Newcastle in the world by population.
 Newcastle was part of the 1998 summit of worldwide cities named "New Castle" with: